LAST UPDATED: October 10, 2019

 Ski Pants Pricing

-- Up to $100: Ski pants under $100 are perfect for inbound skiing, and especially so if you don't often go deep into the backcountry.
+- Up to $100: Ski pants under $100 are perfect for inbound skiing, especially if you don't often go deep into the backcountry.
 The ski pants may not be waterproof and can feel a bit baggy to some people, but you can still get away with a good quality pair of ski pants from a top brand in this price range.

 Gaiters may have different features, such as buckles and hooks, but they all have the same function.
 Typically, zippered gaiters are easier to get into and use.

-Some pants will have the zip vents along the outer seam or across the front.
+Some pants have the zip vents along the outer seam or across the front.
 The technical ski pants mostly feature full-length side zippers and usually give you more control over ventilation.
-You don't have to remove the boots to wear or remove them.
+You don't have to remove boots to wear or remove them.

 Ski and snowboard pants are vulnerable to wear and tear, especially around the cuffs.
-Without sufficient reinforcement, the ski pants can end up with multiple tears and even put you at risk of injury.
+Without sufficient reinforcement, ski pants can end up with multiple tears and even put you at risk of injury.
 Tons of snow can get in through the cuffs and make you uncomfortable.